-The resident halls are officially closed during Semester and Spring Breaks.
+The residence halls are officially closed during semester and spring breaks.
 Any student desiring to remain in the halls for all or either of these periods or a portion thereof will be required to pay a per night rate.

 Residence Hall Acceptance